 Simple, but indeed surprising when contrasted with the high pressure traditional hierarchy seen in health care cultures.
 The core principles underlying the patient safety goals at the Armstrong Center are:

 • I am accountable to continuously improve myself, my team and my organization.

 "What helped in our work to get the doctors and nurses to overcome these culture barriers or really battles, was aligning them to say that patient harm is unacceptable," he says.
 "What we learned in our CLABSI work was a small scale of what it takes to drive this culture change.
 But it is fundamentally about vision and values.
 If you get those right then you can cascade all these other things underneath it."

 The values expressed in this idea of culture are not exactly what one would expect in health care, where humility has not been a defining feature.

 "For us to say I will act humbly in an academic medical center — that was a shocker," Pronovost says.
 "That may not be what many people at academic medical centers have as their strong suit.
 But unless you are humble you can’t learn and improve."

-An expression of this humility was a willingness to visit other businesses and industries to see if aspects of their work culture could be applied to health care.
+An expression of this humility is a willingness to visit other businesses and industries to see if aspects of their work culture could be applied to health care.
 Respecting and appreciating others includes recognizing co-workers for a job well done.
-“The point is that culture doesn’t happen by chance,” he says.
-“As Ritz Carlton says, the system is behind the smiles.“
+"The point is that culture doesn’t happen by chance," he says.
+"As Ritz Carlton says, the system is behind the smiles."